pavelgladyshev/earl/README.md

 Event Analysis and Reconstruction in Lisp (EARL)
 ================================================

-This frepository contains implementation of digital event reconstruction algorithms that I developed for my PhD dissertation in 2004.
+This repository contains implementation of digital event reconstruction algorithms that I developed in my PhD dissertation in 2004.

 Dependencies
 ------------

-This software depends on the following software packages:
+This software requires the following software packages:

  * [Steel Bank Common Lisp](http://www.sbcl.org) to run the sofwtare, and
  * [GraphViz](https://www.graphviz.org) to view solution diagrams produced by it.